gwaidan/metro-modular/README.md

 This repository contains all Metro Modular's open source and shareware electronic music projects, whether electronics hardware or software based.

+Now featuring my updates of the classic Mutable Instruments Ambika, Shruthi and Anushri designs.

 Enjoy!